robreuss/VirtualGameController/README.md

 import VirtualGameController
 ```

-CocoaPods and Carthage support will be forthcoming.
+CocoaPods and Carthage support will be forthcoming!

 ## Sample Projects Notes